jhuriez/fuel-module-menu/README.md

 - Fuel\Core\ThemeException [ Error ]: Theme "default" could not be found.
 It's because this module uses Themes for better flexibility.
 You must create a theme folder, by default it's DOCROOT/themes/default.

-- ErrorException [ Fatal Error ]: Class 'Controller_Base_Backend' not found.
+- ErrorException [ Fatal Error ]: Class '\Backend\Controller_Backend' not found.
 It's because the controller \Menu\Controller_Backend need to extends your admin controller in your project.
-In my case, the admin controller is named \Controller_Base_Backend
+In my case, the admin controller is named \Backend\Controller_Backend

 # Override Theme